 The calling-card case is now on permanent public display at our shop in Edinburgh's Old Town.

 Come to see it if you dare.
-We're open 7 days a week.
+We're open 12 - 6pm Mondays and Tuesdays, 12 - 8pm the rest of the week.